 1. I noticed you did ____.
 Can you tell me why?

-Collect users' opinions on the site's design and functionality that explains why users make certain choices while navigating the assigned tasks.
+Collect users' opinions on the site's design and functionality which explains why users make certain choices while navigating the assigned tasks.

 1. What was your overall impression of [product]?